datacode-tr/devops/README.md

 # devops
 jgjh
 jkjljhl
-this is forked file from tylercounter
+this is forked file from tylercounteiddsdşşds sdmslmsf.lsf dsflmldsf r